chef/automate/components/docs-chef-io/content/automate/invalid_login_attempts.md

     title = "Invalid Login Attempts"
     parent = "automate/configure"
     identifier = "automate/configure/invalid_login_attempts.md Invalid Login Attempts"
+    weight = 60
 +++

-Chef Automate has an option to configure Invalid Login Attempts which is enabled by default to avoid multiple failed login attempts in short period of time.
-Chef Automate blocks user for specified duration in minutes, after allowed number of invalid login attempts is met.
+Chef Automate lets you configure **Invalid Login Attempts**, which is enabled (by default) to avoid multiple failed login attempts in a shorter time.
+Chef Automate also blocks the user for a specified duration (in minutes) once the maximum allowed number of invalid login attempts reached

+Once the maximum allowed number of invalid login attempts is reached, Chef Automate blocks the user for a specific time being.

-Default configuration of invalid_login_attempts in Chef Automate:
+The default configuration of `invalid_login_attempts` in Chef Automate is as follows:

 ```toml
 [dex.v1.sys]